 Recognized around the world, Sega was once the premier game console that had children and adolescents alike around the globe eager to come home from school to play the latest releases.
 From the immensely successful Sonic the Hedgehog series to groundbreaking features like Mortal Kombat and Eternal Champions or the all-too-fun NBA Jam, Sega was a forerunner in the industry of console gaming with innovative graphics utilizing cutting-edge software and a constant flux of fresh, new games.

-However, lesser known is Sega’s delve into casino gaming, and its ultimate failure to capitalize on the emerging markets of online casino gaming as well and resurgence in the West after a slump in game sales.
+However, lesser known is Sega’s delve into casino gaming, and its ultimate failure to capitalize on the emerging markets of online casino gaming as well and resurgence in the West after a slump in game sales, as well as others, like EssayShark.
 Despite Sega’s enjoyed success in the land based gaming throughout much of the 1990s, failure to keep up appearances and poor business decisions ultimately led to disinterest of once hardcore fans of the brand.
 Assuming loyal fans would tackle online gaming perhaps too early pushed away a market potential that the company has long since been attempting to regain.

 It all started in 1994, when Sega launched its Poker Face Paul series – a release of four card-based games on the Game Gear platform.
 Although Game Gear and its competitor the Game Boy from Nintendo were immensely successful, the cracks of Sega’s game development were beginning to show.